Duchess Marie Louise of Mecklenburg-Schwerin

 Duchess Marie Louise of Mecklenburg-Schwerin (Herzogin Marie Luise Friederike Alexandrine Elisabeth Charlotte Catherine Mecklenburg-Schwerin; 31 March 1803 – 26 October 1862) was the Duchess of Saxe-Altenburg.
 She was the daughter of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin, and Grand Duchess Elena Pavlovna of Russia.
 In 1825, she married Georg, Duke of Saxe-Altenburg, and became his consort.

 Early life

 Marie Louise was born on 31 March 1803 in the Ludwigslust Palace in Ludwigslust, Mecklenburg-Schwerin.
-She was the second child and first daughter of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin (1778–1819), and Grand Duchess Elena Pavlovna of Russia (1784–1803).
+She was the second child and first daughter of Frederick Louis, Hereditary Grand Duke of Mecklenburg-Schwerin, and Grand Duchess Elena Pavlovna of Russia.
 Frederick Louis was the son of Frederick Francis I, Grand Duke of Mecklenburg-Schwerin, and Princess Louise of Saxe-Gotha-Altenburg, while Elena Pavlovna was the daughter of Paul I of Russia and Duchess Sophie Dorothea of Württemberg.
+Through her father's second marriage, she had a younger half-sister, Helene whom, through her marriage in 1837 to the eldest son of Louis Philippe I, became the Duchess of Orleans.